Capital City Civitan Club

 Seniors dance club

-Pullen Park invites seniors 50 and older to its dance club, which meets from 7 to 9:30 p.m.
+Pullen Park invites all adult social ballroom dancers to its dance club, which meets from 7 to 9:30 p.m.
 Wednesdays at the Pullen Community Center, 408 Ashe Ave., Raleigh.
 The club dances to live ballroom music including foxtrot, waltz, swing and Latin tunes.
 The cost is $8 per person per week.
 For details, call 919-831-6052.

 Send Club Notes to email@example.com.